What is the TCPA?

 Limit Your Redialing

 Dialing a single lead repeatedly can frustrate that consumer and make them more likely to lodge a complaint or file or suit.
-It will also drive up the likelihood of your caller IDs being blocked or flagged by the consumer or their telco carrier.
 Use workflow dialing to automatically rest leads after a certain number of calls.
 Meanwhile, an omnichannel approach can help you contact interested prospects with fewer calls.

 Honor Requests to Stop Calling